inbox

 To find more organizations that provide credential evaluation, assessment and qualification recognition services click here.

-Canadian employers put a high emphasis on soft skills, which are personal attributes that enhance your interactions, job performance, and career prospects.
+Canadian employers put a high emphasis on soft skills, which are personal attributes that enhance your interactions, job performance, and biotechnology career prospects.
 Unlike your hard skills, you can apply your soft skills broadly.

 Soft skills, such as leadership, teamwork, and communication are important for biotech professionals.
 As an individual working in biotechnology, you are expected to work well with others in a team, have strong verbal and written skills, and collaborate with others from many different groups.